Universal truth of operator statements via ideal membership: An algebraic approach to universal truth of arithmetic operator statements

-We recall that a formula of the form~\eqref{eq syntax} is called in \emph{conjunctive normal form (CNF)}.
+We recall that a formula of the form~\eqref{eq syntax} is said to be in \emph{conjunctive normal form (CNF)}.
 It is a conjunction of \emph{clauses}, where a clause is a disjunction of literals.
 A formula can have several CNFs.

-One way to obtain a CNF of a quantifier-free formula $\varphi$ is to apply to $\varphi$ exhaustively each of the following sets of rewrite rules, in the given order: \begin{enumerate} \item Eliminate implications:
+One way to obtain a CNF of a quantifier-free formula $\varphi$ is to apply to~$\varphi$ exhaustively each of the following sets of rewrite rules in the given order, see also, e.g.,~\cite[Sec.~7.5.2]{russell2010artificial}: \begin{enumerate} \item Eliminate implications:

 \item Move $\lnot$ inwards (i.e., compute a negation normal form):

 \item Distribute $\vee$ over $\wedge$:

 \end{enumerate}